This post may contain affiliate links. Please see my disclosure policy for details.

 The reason why many people visit Rose Cottage is for their fabulous tea gardens!
 As well as the cottage being a family home, it’s a thriving business too.

-Just behind Rose Cottage is a beautiful landscaped garden that has a river flowing through it, gorgeous topiary and a small café serving up a classic Devonshire cream tea.
+Just behind Rose Cottage is a beautifully landscaped garden that has a river flowing through it, gorgeous topiary, and a small café serving up a classic Devonshire cream tea.